-- (2.3.1) Manufacturers shall define the monitoring conditions for malfunctions identified in sections (f)(2.2.2) and (f)(2.2.3)(C) (i.e., catalyst efficiency, improper reductant) in accordance with sections (d)(3.1) and (d)(3.2) (i.e., minimum ratio requirements).
-For purposes of tracking and reporting as required in section (d)(3.2.2), all monitors used to detect malfunctions identified in section (f)(2.2.2) shall be tracked separately but reported as a single set of values as specified in section (d)(5.2.2). - (2.3.2) Except as provided for in section (f)(2.3.3), The OBD II system shall monitor continuously for malfunctions identified in section (f)(2.2.3)(A), (B), and (D) (e.g., SCR performance, insufficient reductant, feedback control). - (2.3.3) Manufacturers may request Executive Officer approval to temporarily disable continuous monitoring under conditions technically necessary to ensure robust detection of malfunctions and to avoid false passes and false indications of malfunctions.
-The Executive Officer shall approve the request upon determining that the manufacturer has submitted data and/or an engineering evaluation which demonstrate that a properly operating system cannot be distinguished from a malfunctioning system and that the disablement interval is limited only to that which is technically necessary. - (2.4) MIL Illumination and Fault Code Storage: - (2.4.1) Except as provided below for reductant faults, general requirements for MIL illumination and fault code storage are set forth in section (d)(2). - (2.4.2) If the OBD II system is capable of discerning that a system fault is being caused by a empty reductant tank:

-- (A) The manufacturer may request Executive Officer approval to delay illumination of the MIL if the vehicle is equipped with an alternative indicator for notifying the vehicle operator of the malfunction.
+- (2.3.1) Manufacturers shall define the monitoring conditions for malfunctions identified in section (f)(2.2.2) (i.e., catalyst efficiency) in accordance with sections (d)(3.1) and (d)(3.2) (i.e., minimum ratio requirements).
+For purposes of tracking and reporting as required in section (d)(3.2.2), all monitors used to detect malfunctions identified in section (f)(2.2.2) shall be tracked separately but reported as a single set of values as specified in section (d)(5.2.2). - (2.3.2) The OBD II system shall monitor continuously for malfunctions identified in section (f)(2.2.3) (e.g., SCR performance). - (2.4) MIL Illumination and Fault Code Storage: - (2.4.1) Except as provided below for reductant faults, general requirements for MIL illumination and fault code storage are set forth in section (d)(2). - (2.4.2) If the OBD II system is capable of discerning that a system fault is being caused by a empty reductant tank: - (A) The manufacturer may request Executive Officer approval to delay illumination of the MIL if the vehicle is equipped with an alternative indicator for notifying the vehicle operator of the malfunction.
 The Executive Officer shall approve the request upon determining the alternative indicator is of sufficient illumination and location to be readily visible under all lighting conditions and provides equivalent assurance that a vehicle operator will be promptly notified and that corrective action will be undertaken. - (B) If the vehicle is not equipped with an alternative indicator and the MIL illuminates, the MIL may be immediately extinguished and the corresponding fault codes erased once the OBD II system has verified that the reductant tank has been properly refilled and the MIL has not been illuminated for any other type of malfunction. - (C) The Executive Officer may approve other strategies that provide equivalent assurance that a vehicle operator will be promptly notified and that corrective action will be undertaken. - (2.4.3) The monitoring method for the catalyst(s) shall be capable of detecting all instances, except diagnostic self-clearing, when a catalyst fault code has been cleared but the catalyst has not been replaced (e.g., catalyst overtemperature histogram approaches are not acceptable).

-(3) Misfire Monitoring
+(3) MISFIRE MONITORING

-- (3.1.1) The OBD II system shall monitor the engine for misfire causing excess emissions.
+- (3.1) Requirement: - (3.1.1) The OBD II system shall monitor the engine for misfire causing excess emissions.
 The OBD II system shall be capable of detecting misfire occurring in one or more cylinders.
 To the extent possible without adding hardware for this specific purpose, the OBD II system shall also identify the specific misfiring cylinder. - (3.1.2) If more than one cylinder is misfiring, a separate fault code shall be stored indicating that multiple cylinders are misfiring.
-When identifying multiple cylinder misfire, the OBD II system is not required to also identify each of the misfiring cylinders individually through separate fault codes.
+When identifying multiple cylinder misfire, the OBD II system is not required to also identify each of the misfiring cylinders individually through separate fault codes. - (3.2) Malfunction Criteria: